This is part of the Brennan Center's response to the coronavirus.

 Federal District and Circuit Courts of Appeals

 The 94 federal district courts and 13 circuit courts of appeals have responded individually to the crisis.
-Many district courts have closed their doors to the public, postponed jury trials and grand jury proceedings, and ordered that judges waive certain appearances if a defendant consents, or conduct them by phone where possible.
+Many district courts initially closed their doors to the public, postponed jury trials and grand jury proceedings, and ordered that judges waive certain appearances if a defendant consents, or conduct them by phone where possible.
 By contrast, in other parts of the country, some courts have made minimal or no changes to their operations other than prohibiting courthouse access for persons with a recent history of international travel or possible Covid-19 exposure.
-The operations of district courts, which rely more on in-person appearances than do the courts of appeals, will be more dramatically affected by policies related to Covid-19.
+The operations of district courts, which rely more on in-person appearances than do the courts of appeals, have been more dramatically affected by policies related to Covid-19.

 Orders and statements from the federal courts are available in the below spreadsheet.
 We have provided summaries of the orders from the circuit courts of appeals and the district courts.
 Some jurisdictions have issued more than two orders, so please refer to the corresponding website for access to all of the orders granted by each jurisdiction.

 The Administrative Office of the U.S. Courts has also compiled orders from some district courts, appeals courts, and bankruptcy courts: https://www.uscourts.gov/about-federal-courts/court-website-links/court-orders-and-updates-during-covid19-pandemic